bmihelac/django-simpleadmindoc/README.rst

 Main features:

-1. ``djangoadmin`` Sphinx domain allows autodocumenting models.
+1. ``djangoadmin`` Sphinx domain allows autodocumenting models,

-   It also allowd referencing models and fields inside documentation while taking care of using verbose names,
+2. ``djangoadmin`` also allows referencing models and fields inside documentation while taking care of using verbose names,

-2. ``docgenapp`` django management command allows fast creating of skeleton documentation for applications inside website.
+3. ``docgenapp`` django management command allows fast creating of skeleton documentation for applications inside website.

 Goal of simpleadmindoc is to make writing of documentation for editors and